jdcloudcom/en/documentation/Networking/Direct-Connection/Getting-Started/Multiple-VPC-Interconnection.md

-### **If you use the Border Gateway to connect multiple VPCs on JD Cloud, then you need to complete the following steps:**
+### If you use the Border Gateway to connect multiple VPCs on JD Cloud & AI, then you need to complete the following steps:

-Step 1: Create Border Gateway
+Step 1: Create Border Gateway</br>

-Step 2: Create Border Gateway APIs
+Step 2: Create Border Gateway APIs</br>

-Step 3: Configure Route Table in VPC
+Step 3: Configure Route Table in VPC</br>

-Step 4: Configure Route Table on Border Gateway
+Step 4: Configure Route Table on Border Gateway</br>

-### **Detailed procedures are as follows:**
+### Detailed procedures are as follows:

-#### **Step 1: Create Border Gateway**
+#### Step 1: Create Border Gateway

-1. Log in JD Cloud console.
+1. Log in JD Cloud & AI console.

 2. Click the navigation bar on the left side, select **Hybrid Cloud Connection -> Border Gateway ->Border Gateway**, enter the Border Gateway list page and click **Create**.

 3. When a new Border Gateway is created, the new Border Gateway will not connect to any VPC or channel and you need to configure the creation of Border Gateway APIs or private virtual interfaces and other connection channels.

-**Step 2: Create VPC Attachment of Border Gateway**
+#### Step 2: Create VPC Attachment of Border Gateway
 ```
   The function of VPC Attachment is only released in regions of cn-east-2 and cn-south-1 and release time in other regions are to be determined.
   For any region supporting no VPC Attachment, the Border Gateway will set up association relationship with all VPCs under the region by default.
 In such case, corresponding static route can be configured in the Border Gateway Route Table and VPC Route Table.
 ```

-1. Log in JD Cloud console.
+1. Log in JD Cloud & AI console.

 2. Click the navigation bar on the left side, select **Hybrid Cloud Connection -> Border Gateway -> VPC Attachment**, enter the VPC Attachment list page and click **Create**.